marcusniihauashby/kapu-aloha/README.md

 Sound Manager: For sound, I built a robust sound manager that supports global, proximal (coordinate-offset), and static sounds.
 I provided simple functions with documented boilerplate at key trigger points
 (e.g., "Death Sound," "Jumpscare Sound"), allowing our sound designer to simply drag-and-drop their edited audio files into the relevant slots, significantly expediting their workflow.

+These tools empowered our narrative designer to make much more contributions than she would have been able to do normally, which lead to our nomination for Best Narrative Design at the end of the summer.